devguimaraes/REACT-JS/README.md

 ### Initializing all the packages

-Amplication is using a mono-repo with multiple packages.
-To initialize all the packages on a local development environment, including running a docker image for the DB and seeding the DB.

-1. Execute the following commands in the project root folder:
+The app is using a monorepo with multiple packages.
+To initialize all packages in a development environment.
+Run the following commands in the project root folder:

 ```jsx
 cd /REACTVITEALURA